Atkinstinkmoore/Sork/README.md

 # Sork
+Final project for my education. <br>
-This package is meant to do the boring stuff for you.
+This package is meant to do boring generic logging for you.
 <br>

 ## SorkLog